CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Christopher Douglas Emms, a cryptocurrency businessman, is wanted for conspiring to violate U.S. sanctions on North Korea by organizing and facilitating the 2019 Pyongyang Blockchain and Cryptocurrency Conference, where he and a recruited American expert provided technology services to the DPRK.
-The conspiracy involved detailed instruction on cryptocurrency transactions designed to evade sanctions, including creating smart contracts and diagramming transaction methods for North Korean government officials.
-Emms remains at large, believed to be residing in the United Arab Emirates with known connections throughout Europe, Malta, and Gibraltar, making his apprehension critical to enforcing international sanctions enforcement.
+Christopher Douglas Emms, a cryptocurrency businessman, is wanted for allegedly conspiring to violate U.S. sanctions on North Korea by organizing and facilitating the 2019 Pyongyang Blockchain and Cryptocurrency Conference, where he and a recruited American expert provided blockchain technology services to North Korean government officials.
+The scheme involved mapping out cryptocurrency transactions designed to evade U.S. sanctions, and Emms took steps to conceal the activity from authorities.
+Emms remains at large, believed to be residing in the United Arab Emirates with known connections to multiple countries including Saudi Arabia, Malta, Gibraltar, and the United Kingdom.

 Case